-DataNucleus provides the following properties for configuring the datastore used by the PersistenceManagerFactory.
+DataNucleus provides the following properties for configuring the datastore connection used by the PersistenceManagerFactory.

-Parameter Description + Values datanucleus.Connectio nURL URL specifying the datastore to use for persistence.
-Note that this will define the type of datastore as well as the datastore itself.
-Please refer to the datastores guide for the URL appropriate for the type of datastore you're using. datanucleus.Connectio nUserName Username to use for connecting to the DB
+Parameter Description + Values datanucleus.Connectio URL specifying the datastore to use for persistence.
+Note that this will nURL define the type of datastore as well as the datastore itself.
+Please refer to the Datastore Guide for the URL appropriate for the type of datastore you're using.

-Parameter Description + Values datanucleus.Connectio nPassword Password to use for connecting to the DB.
-See property datanucleus.ConnectionPasswordDecrypter for a way of providing an encrypted password here datanucleus.Connectio nDriverName The name of the (JDBC) driver to use for the DB (for RDBMS only). datanucleus.Connectio nFactory Instance of a connection factory for transactional connections.
+Parameter Description + Values datanucleus.Connectio nUserName Username to use for connecting to the DB datanucleus.Connectio nPassword Password to use for connecting to the DB.
+See property datanucleus.ConnectionPasswordDecrypter for a way of providing an encrypted password here datanucleus.Connectio nDriverName The name of the (JDBC) driver to use for the DB; For RDBMS, defining the driver name, but not needed for JDBC 4+ drivers, For LDAP, specifying the initial context factory . datanucleus.Connectio nFactory Instance of a connection factory for transactional connections.
 This is an alternative to datanucleus.ConnectionURL .
 Only for RDBMS , and it must be an instance of javax.sql.DataSource.
-See Data Sources . datanucleus.Connectio nFactory2 Instance of a connection factory for nontransactional connections.
+See Data Sources. datanucleus.Connectio nFactory2 Instance of a connection factory for nontransactional connections.
 This is an alternative to datanucleus.ConnectionURL .
 Only for RDBMS , and it must be an instance of javax.sql.DataSource.
 See Data Sources . datanucleus.Connectio nFactoryName The JNDI name for a connection factory for transactional connections.
 Only for RDBMS , and it must be a JNDI name that points to a javax.sql.DataSource object.
 See Data Sources . datanucleus.Connectio nFactory2Name The JNDI name for a connection factory for nontransactional connections.
 Only for RDBMS , and it must be a JNDI name that points to a javax.sql.DataSource object.
-See Data Sources . datanucleus.Connectio nPasswordDecrypter Name of a class that implements org.datanucleus.store.ConnectionEncryptionProvider and should only be specified if the password is encrypted in the persistence properties
+See Data Sources. datanucleus.Connectio nPasswordDecrypter Name of a class that implements org.datanucleus.store.ConnectionEncryptionProvider and should only be specified if the password is encrypted in the persistence properties datanucleus.connection PoolingType This property allows you to utilise a 3rd party software package for enabling connection pooling.
+When using RDBMS you can select from DBCP2, C3P0, HikariCP, BoneCP, etc. You must have the 3rd party jars in the CLASSPATH to use these options.
+Please refer to the Connection Pooling guide for details. {None, dbcp2-builtin , DBCP2, C3P0, BoneCP, HikariCP, Tomcat, {others}} datanucleus.connection PoolingType.nontx This property allows you to utilise a 3rd party software package for enabling connection pooling for nontransactional connections using a DataNucleus plugin.
+If you don't specify this value but do define the above value then that is taken by default.
+Refer to the above property for more details. {None, dbcp2-builtin , DBCP2, C3P0, BoneCP, HikariCP, Tomcat, {others}} datanucleus.connection .nontx.releaseAfterUse Applies only to non-transactional connections and refers to whether to re-use (pool) the connection internally for later use.
+The default behaviour is to close any such non-transactional connection after use.
+If doing significant non-transactional processing in your application then this may provide performance benefits, but be careful about the number of connections being held open (if one is held open per PM). { true , false}